tpayne/terraform-examples/samples/AWS/templates/bastionhost/README.md

 Bastion Host Example
 ====================

-This example uses terraform on Azure to create a standard bastion host sample.
+This example uses terraform on AWS to create a standard bastion host sample.

-The frontend is contained in a Vnet and fronted by a bastion host which is open to the internet.
+The frontend is contained in a VPC and fronted by a bastion host which is open to the internet.

-The backend is contained in a Vnet which is fronted by an internal load balancer which distributes traffic to a virtual scale set (VMSS).
-The VMSS has access to the internet, but not the other way around.
+The backend is contained in a VPC which is fronted by a VPC peer and an internal load balancer which distributes traffic to an autoscaling group.
+The group has access to the internet, but not the other way around.

 Status
 ------